-The Active Ownership team carries out proxy voting at Robeco.
+The Active Ownership team carries out all proxy voting for listed equities at Robeco (regardless of portfolio, industry or market).
 As Active Ownership is part of the investments domain's SI Center of Expertise, voting decision-making integrates the perspectives of portfolio managers and analysts, as well as SI Research analysts, SI Strategists, and clients in discretionary mandates.
 The Active Ownership team coordinates voting instructions reflecting a consistent view for the organization in line with the voting guidelines and executes voting decisions for all shareholder meetings.
+In case of disagreements between internal stakeholders on controversial meetings, the active ownership team will notify the Executive Committee.
+Relevant changes to voting policy items are shared with the SISC at least on an annual basis.

-4.3.1 Costs associated with proxy voting
+4.3.1 Funds in scope for proxy voting